arielf/cuts/README.md

     cuts 3,5-8 f1           (3, 5, 6, 7, 8) columns from f1

     cuts 3,8-5 f1           Same as above, but 5-8 in reverse order

+    cuts -4--1              Last 4 columns as a range

+    cuts -2-3               Last 2 columns and 1st 4 columns (range wrap-around)
 ```